spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 `Docker <https://www.docker.com/what-container>`_ is a portable (Linux, macOS, Windows) container platform.

 Basic Installation (No GUI)
 ***************************

 First, `install Docker <https://docs.docker.com/install/>`_.
-Then, follow either of the examples below to create an OS-specific SCT installation.
+Then, follow the example below to create an OS-specific SCT installation.
+These instructions apply to Docker Desktop installed with the WSL 2 backend.

 Docker Image: Ubuntu
 ^^^^^^^^^^^^^^^^^^^^